-If there’s one thing I learned about entertaining, other than serving unforgettable food. its that one should never forego creating a fun, colorful and chic table setting.
-Whether you are hosting another family or a full house of guests, a great tablescape will set the ambiance of the evening.
+If there’s one thing I learned about entertaining—other than serving unforgettable food—it’s that one should never forego creating a fun, colorful and chic holiday table setting.
+Whether you are hosting a safe holiday dinner or it’s just you and the kids, a great tablescape will set the ambiance of the evening.
 The table is an important piece, a reflection of you and your home, and this will be the focal point of your dining room.

-With so many holidays throughout the year, my palette for all things table top is often inspired by the season and the celebration.
-By keeping this in mind year round, I can usually whip up a fun table within 15 minutes just by rearranging items that I already own.
-And no matter what level of fancy the party may be, from a more formal Jackie O style to a more casual style dinner, this table style guide will have you covered.
+With so many holidays throughout the year, my palette for all things tabletop is often inspired by the season and the celebration.
+By keeping this in mind year-round, I can usually whip up a fun table within 15 minutes just by rearranging items that I already own.
+And no matter what level of fancy the party may be—from a formal Jackie O. meal to a casual style dinner—this table style guide will have you covered.
 Here’s how I do it:

 Buy one table runner that really represents your style.
 For me, I chose a macrame one that elicits a very bohemian theme.
 I found the macrame runner to be natural enough that it can complement any theme.
 If you’re the crafty type, you can also try your hand at making your own macrame home accessories.

 Always have an arsenal of placemats on hand.
-You can buy them anywhere, and definitely recommend starting with the sale rack.
+You can buy them anywhere, and I definitely recommend starting with the sale rack.
 Quantity is totally up to you; I typically buy in sets of 16, since my family alone consists of six.
-If I’m lucky enough to find a large quantity, sixteen is my magic number.
-My table can seat ten, and I like to have six settings for my kitchen island.
-When it comes to placemats and table settings, layering is key.
-I have a set of faux fur and a simple grey linen to start my layering process.
+If I’m lucky enough to find a large quantity, 16 is my magic number.
+My table can seat 10, and I like to have six settings for my kitchen island.
+When it comes to placemats and holiday table settings, layering is key.
+I have a set of faux fur and simple grey linen to start my layering process.

 Another piece that I insist on incorporating to insert a more dramatic feel is the charger.
 I feel this layer of your setting really sets the stage and it also makes having a table cloth a thing of the past.
 I have a set of natural wood ones and these round rope placemats that have a dual function and can also serve as a charger.
 The charger can really dress up the table, sparking a lot of creativity no matter the level of formality of your party.

 I am a huge fan of cloth napkins.
-A quality napkin loosely tucked inside of a napkin ring that compliments the charger really has a way of pulling everything together.
-You really can’t go wrong with a natural wood ring.
-It has so much versatility, and makes for a chic, rustic or casual accent to any table setting.
+A quality napkin loosely tucked inside of a napkin ring that complements the charger really has a way of pulling everything together.
+You really can’t go wrong with a natural wood napkin ring.
+It has so much versatility and makes for a chic, rustic or casual accent to any table setting.
 Resting the napkin across the top of each plate adds another layer of texture and dimension that I simply adore.

 I hope some of my seasonal looks will inspire you to elevate every meal with a festive table.
 I’d love to hear your thoughts on some great tablescape ideas, accents and themes.
 Comment below!